-This activity tour takes you safely with an expert glacier guide among the crevasses and glacier sculptures of Svínafellsjökull glacial tongue in Skaftafell nature reserve.
+This activity tour takes you safely with an expert glacier guide among the crevasses and glacier sculptures of Falljökull glacial tongue in Skaftafell nature reserve.
 You'll be totally surrounded by the majestic scenery and experience the power of the living glacier.
 It's a fairly easy to moderate walk with real ice crampons attached to your hiking boots.

 Included: Guiding services, glacier gear and safety equipment (ice crampons, ice axe, helmets).
+The glacier walk takes place either on Falljokull or Svinafellsjokull, depending on conditions and season.

 Bring with you: waterproof warm clothing, and hiking boots (hiking boots may be rented from us).
-You need real hiking shoes for the glacier hike, that have a thick sole and cover your ankle.
+You need real hiking boots for the glacier hike, that have a thick sole and cover your ankle.
 We provide the ice crampons, and they cannot be attached to normal shoes.

 For further information: